jangroth/aws-certification-notes/solutions-architect-professional.md

   * Old version of the agent
   * Can only send to CloudWatch Logs
 * CloudWatch Unified Agent
-  * Collect additional system-level metrics such as RAM, processes, etc...
+  * Collect additional system-level metrics such as memory usage, processes, etc...
   * Collect logs to send to CloudWatch Logs
   * Centralized configuration using SSM Parameter Store
 * Batch Sends